jeffreykegler/libmarpa/ACKNOWLEDGEMENTS.md

 and assisting me in writing documentation.
-Luc St-Louis moderated the Marpa IRC channel, saving Jeffrey time, and the channel's other users from having to put up with Jeffrey, who could be too heavy-handed, as a moderator.
+Luc St-Louis moderated the Marpa IRC channel, saving Jeffrey time, and the channel's other users from having to put up with Jeffrey who, as a moderator, could be too heavy-handed.
 An anonymous member of the Hoon community was generous financially.